the3deer/android-3D-model-viewer/README.md

   * Play Store:  https://play.google.com/store/apps/details?id=org.andresoviedo.dddmodel2
   * APK: [app-release.apk](app/build/outputs/apk/release/app-release.apk)
   * Source code: clone the repository, compile with gradle and install with adb

+Once you open the application, you can load any of the supported model formats.

+  * It's recommended to have all the model resources packed in a .zip file

 Compilation